 The State of California makes contributions to CalSTRS on behalf of the District.
-These payments consist of State General Fund contributions to CalSTRS for the fiscal year ended June 30, 2022, which amounted to \$7,649,320 (10.828%) of salaries subject to CalSTRS.
+These payments consist of State General Fund contributions to CalSTRS in the amount of \$5,771,255 (10.828% of annual payroll).
 Contributions are no longer appropriated in the annual Budget Act for the legislatively mandated benefits to CalPERS.
 Therefore, there is no on behalf contribution rate for CalPERS.
 Under accounting principles generally accepted in the United States of America, these amounts are to be reported as revenues and expenditures.
 Accordingly, these amounts have been recorded in these financial statements.

-Note 13 - Participation in Public Entity Risk Pools and Joint Powers Authorities
+Note 12 - Participation in Public Entity Risk Pools and Joint Powers Authorities